toby-au/Hashing_RainbowTable/README.md

     - the number of similar passwords found <br>
     - the number of similar hash values found <br>

-Using these objects, it goes through a series of 12 tests comparing the two hash tables to see if the generated hash values reveal similar passwords. <br>
+Using these objects, it goes through a series of 12 test cases comparing the two hash tables to see if the generated hash values reveal similar passwords. <br>

 This assignment should reveal that each test returns True.